Chicken Coops

 Meet the “Chicken Lady”

-I’m Krystal – builder, gardener, designer, and chief chicken/goose wrangler around here.
-Basically the heart and hands behind it all.
-My husband, Gary, and our son, Zack, jump in when I need an extra set of hands, but most days you’ll find me tending the garden, chatting with the birds, or sketching out another coop design with sawdust in my hair.
+My husband, Gary, and our son, Zack, jump in when I need an extra set of hands, but most days you’ll find me tending the garden, chatting with the birds, or sketching out something I want to build.
 I wear a lot of hats around here and, yes, most of them have pine shavings stuck to them.

 When I’m not checking on the chickens or working on (yet another) coop build, you can find me working on some sort of graphic or web design project, reading a good book, homeschooling the kiddo, or just relaxing outdoors with a cup of coffee while the geese chew on me like I’m a snack.
-I’m almost always somewhere on the homestead – this is my happy place and I rarely ever leave.

 Growing with Care

-Wattlesford: Our Feathered Village
+Wattlesford: The Chicken Village

-And then there’s Wattlesford – our bustling little chicken village where our “pets with benefits” rule the roost.
-The flocks spend their days scratching for bugs, pecking at greens, and soaking up the sunshine, rewarding us with the healthiest eggs possible.
-Our little chicken village is thriving with eleven coops, five roosters, two geese, and… well, more hens than I’ll publicly admit to!
+The birds spend their days scratching for bugs, pecking at greens, and soaking up the sunshine, rewarding us with the healthiest eggs possible.